australia/aboriginal-flag-cv-model/README.md

 # An Open Source Computer vision model to identify the Australian Aboriginal Flag

-> This project was based off a [Hacker News discussion](https://news.ycombinator.com/item?id=24187794), thank you for all your input!
+> This project was based on a [Hacker News discussion](https://news.ycombinator.com/item?id=24187794), thank you for all your input!

 I've been recently paying attention to the [#freetheflag](https://clothingthegap.com.au/pages/free-the-flag) debate, in short;

 > The Aboriginal flag [of Australia](https://www.legislation.gov.au/Details/F2008L00209) is widely used by indigenous Australians as a symbol of their heritage.
 Though, the flag is actually copyrighted by an [indigenous individual](https://aiatsis.gov.au/explore/articles/aboriginal-flag#:~:text=Flag%20copyright,the%20author%20of%20the%20flag.&text=The%20copyright%20license%20for%20the,to%20Carroll%20and%20Richardson%20Flags.) who has exclusive control of the licensing rightfully.
 This has become a debate because a lot of Aboriginals believe they should have a right to print or copy the Aboriginal flag as they would like.

 Over the years I've been trying to learn machine learning but never got anywhere because I couldn't think of a use case.
 I recently read a cool post from [Clothing The Gap](https://clothingthegap.com.au/pages/aboriginal-flag-timeline) which gives an overview of the current copyright debate on a timeline.
-They had an image that contains the Aboriginal flag done by a European artist several years earlier and how this could maybe be used to invalidate copy right as the design was perhaps already in existence.
+They had an image that contains the Aboriginal flag done by a European artist several years earlier and how this could maybe be used to invalidate copyright as the design was perhaps already in existence.
 This gave me the idea to think about if there were perhaps other artworks throughout history that may have contained the flag design.

 My main idea was that if I could use machine learning to train a computer vision model to find Aboriginal flags.
 I could then run it over historical archives of images/paintings to see if I can find any other places the Aboriginal flag seemingly appeared throughout history.
-Such that in a court case one might over turn the copy right by simply saying they were printing an "Indonesian symbol from the 14th century" (just a potential example)
+Such that in a court case one might overturn the copyright by simply saying they were printing an "Indonesian symbol from the 14th century" (just a potential example)

 ![asdas](https://i.imgur.com/9BuOp46.jpg)

-If you look in the top left of the image, you will see an Aboriginal flag in this painting.
+If you look at the top left of the image, you will see an Aboriginal flag in this painting.
 I considered my model training a success once it could find the flag in this sample

 It does actually work and as you can see in the above image, the model is able to draw a bounding box around the "flag".

 I've only scanned 100,000 historical images so far and yet to find any pre-existing artworks that contain the flag.
-I still have a couple million images to get through and hope to add a couple million more.
+I still have a couple of million images to get through and hope to add a couple million more.

 But here is a gallery of false positives, images that the model thought were aboriginal flags but not quite... (if you look at the images for long enough you can see why maybe the model thought it was an aboriginal flag)